An "inverted classroom" course delivered remotely via Zoom

 This course is geared towards developers looking to get a deeper understanding of object-oriented programming and the Java language.

-Students will learn the fundamentals of Object-Oriented Programming, how to build graphical user interfaces, and how to use some core algorithms for searching and sorting data.
+Students will learn the fundamentals of Object-Oriented Programming, how to build graphical user interfaces, debugging and testing strategies, and web services (APIs).

 Continuing Education Units